Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 5. Catholic Wedding Traditions

 Weddings in the Catholic church are very structured, liturgical events.
-Holy Communion and the recitation of The Lord's Prayer are two especially important elements of a traditional wedding mass within the Catholic church.
+Holy Communion and the recitation of The Lord's Prayer are two important elements of a traditional wedding mass within the Catholic church.

 6. Chinese Wedding Traditions